 Government Work & Judicial Review

 From July 2009 until her appointment as Queen’s Counsel, Christina was a member of the Treasury Counsel A Panel of senior lawyers approved by the Attorney General to act on behalf of the Government.
-Appointment is by open competition and highly competitive and automatically ceases upon a barrister becoming Queen’s Counsel.
+Appointment is by open competition and highly competitive and automatically ceases upon a barrister becoming Queen’s Counsel or latterly King’s Counsel.
 She was previously on the C Panel (1999 – 2003) and the B Panel (2003 -2008).

 She gained considerable public law experience acting for the government including successfully resisting applications seeking to prevent publication of public reports and acted in a wide variety of judicial review applications ranging from immigration to prisoner categorisation decisions to handling of confidential information.